react-prime/react-prime-ssr/README.md

 ## Development Workflow
 ### Routes
 We use the [next-routes](https://github.com/fridays/next-routes) package to generate server and client routes.
 Your app routes can be created in the `server/routes.ts` file.
 Refer to the [next-routes](https://github.com/fridays/next-routes/blob/master/README.md) documentation for how to set up routes.
-Route files can be added to `src/components/pages`.
+Route index files can be added to `pages`.

 ### Components
 The components are separated in `Modules` and `Common`.
 Modules are bundled components which depend on each other.
 Common components are components that are self-contained and can be used through the entire app.